Budibase/website/content/blog/automation/internal-processes.md

 Automation has a huge role to play when it comes to improving internal processes, of course.
 However, like we said a second ago, we can’t jump straight to this.
 There’s no sense in automating a bad process.

-There are also several different kinds of automation that we can turn to.
+There are also several different kinds of business process automation that we can turn to.

 For most internal processes, relatively simple solutions will go a long way.
 So, rather than sophisticated machine learning tools, we’ll often rely on business rules engines, platform integration, and basic trigger/action pairs.